smartscanapp/smartscan-android-lib/README.md

 ### Searching

+You can brute force search using the `query` method from `FileEmbeddingStore` or ANN search using  the `query` method from `HNSWIndex`.
+See [embedding storage documentation](docs/core/embeddings/storage.md) for more details.

+####  FileEmbeddingStore
 Below shows how to search using both text queries and an image.
 The returns results are `QueryResult`.
 The `query` method supports using both F32 and QInt8 embeds, as well as id and date filtering.
-See [search documentation](docs/core/search.md) for more details.

-#### Text-to-Image Search
+##### Text-to-Image Search

  ```kotlin
 val imageStore = FileEmbeddingStore(File(context.filesDir, "image_index.bin"), imageEmbedder.embeddingDim)